rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 * 'Configure performance counters'
   * This takes you to the 'Performance counters' tab to the right of the 'Overview' tab.
   * Here you will see a toggle switch for 'None', 'Basic', 'Custom'.
-'None' = No counters, 'Basic' = A default list of counters with fixed sample rates inc. CPU, Memory, Disk, and Network, and 'Custom' = choose a counters based on any metric that's supported and set custom sample rates per-counter
+'None' = No counters, 'Basic' = A default list of counters with fixed sample rates inc. CPU, Memory, Disk, and Network, and 'Custom' = choose a counters based on any metric that's supported and set custom sample rates per-counter.
 * 'Configure event logs'
-  * This takes you to the 'Logs' tab to the right of the 'Performance counters' tab
+  * This takes you to the 'Logs' tab to the right of the 'Performance counters' tab.
   * This is similar to Performance Counters in that you have a choice of 'None', 'Basic', and 'Custom'.
-Here you can select which types and levels of logs to collect
+Here you can select which types and levels of logs to collect.
 * 'Configure directories'
-  * This takes you to the 'Logs' tab to the right of the 'Performance counters' tab
+  * This takes you to the 'Logs' tab to the right of the 'Performance counters' tab.
-  * This is in relation to choosing the IIS logs to collect and the log directories to monitor
+  * This is in relation to choosing the IIS logs to collect and the log directories to monitor.
 * 'Configure crash dumps'
-  * This takes you to the 'Crash dumps' tab to the right of the 'Logs' tab
+  * This takes you to the 'Crash dumps' tab to the right of the 'Logs' tab.
   * Here you have a toggle switch for collecting memory dumps when a particular process crashes.
 * 'Configure sinks'
-  * This takes you to the 'Sinks' tab to the right of the 'Sinks' tab
+  * This takes you to the 'Sinks' tab to the right of the 'Sinks' tab.
-  * This is how you configure whether to send diagnostics data to Application Insights or not to provide advanced analytics for apps running on this VM
+  * This is how you configure whether to send diagnostics data to Application Insights or not to provide advanced analytics for apps running on this VM.
 * 'Configure agent'
-  * This takes you to the 'Agent' tab to the right of the 'Crash dumps' tab
+  * This takes you to the 'Agent' tab to the right of the 'Crash dumps' tab.
-  * Here you configure additional options for the Azure Diagnostics agent such as Log Level, the backing Storage Account to use (i.e. a different one to what's chosen/created), and the disk quota
+  * Here you configure additional options for the Azure Diagnostics agent such as Log Level, the backing Storage Account to use (i.e. a different one to what's chosen/created), and the disk quota.
 * 'View boot diagnostics' and 'Configure boot diagnostics'
-  * This takes you to the settings of the VM that you're working with
+  * This takes you to the settings of the VM that you're working with.
   * This is the settings page that you have visited in a prior exercise.

 <br>